awsdocs/amazon-lumberyard-user-guide/doc_source/lumberyard-launcher-using.md

    This generates the Visual Studio solution and build for the version that you specified in the `user_settings.options` file\.
 The solution file is in the `lumberyard_version\dev\Solutions` directory\.

 1. Repeat these steps for Visual Studio 2017\.
 For step 3, set `msvs_version` to **15**\.

+**Note**
+After you configure Visual Studio to work with Lumberyard, modify or replace the desktop shortcut to Lumberyard Editor to point to the `lumberyard_installation\dev\Bin64vcxxx\Editor.exe` file for the version of Visual Studio that you chose in Lumberyard Setup Assistant\.
+If you later change the version of Visual Studio that you use with Lumberyard, update the shortcut\.
+If you configure Lumberyard to use more than one version of Visual Studio, create separate shortcuts to the `Editor.exe` files\.